jestjs/jest/docs/AutoMocksAndManualMocks.md

 module.exports = PollerMock;
 ```

-Finally, it's often helpful to include a method that's intended to be called from a test that simulates behavior of mocked class, like `mockInform` in an hypothetical ##EventBus## API.
+Finally, it's often helpful to include a method that's intended to be called from a test that simulates behavior of mocked class, like `mockInform` in an hypothetical `EventBus` class.
 By convention, these helper methods should be prefixed with the word "mock" to make them clearly distinguishable from public APIs (See Fakes, special mocks).

 Testing mocks
 -------------